jovanduy/CompArchFA15/Midterm/midterm.md

 - Blinking frequency:
   - When in the blinking mode, the light switches between off and on at a frequency of 2Hz.
 - Dim frequency:
   - PWM is used to dim the light.
 The LED switches between off and on at a 50% duty cycle for 128 Hz.
-128 Hz was chosen because most sources suggest that human eyes detect 50% duty cycles as dimness rather than switching between off and on at frequencies of at least 100 Hz.
+128 Hz was chosen because most sources ([source](http://physics.stackexchange.com/questions/19040/limit-of-human-eye-flicker-perception "source"), [other source](https://learn.sparkfun.com/tutorials/pulse-width-modulation "other source"), [another source](http://www.waitingforfriday.com/index.php/Controlling_LED_brightness_using_PWM "another source")) suggest that human eyes will usually detect 50% duty cycles as dimness rather than switching between off and on at frequencies of 100 Hz and greater.

 # 2.0 Block Diagram